Let Me Love You like a Woman: Background

 On September 1, 2020, Del Rey posted a video on Instagram of her on set filming the music video for "Chemtrails over the Country Club", the title track and second single from her seventh studio album, Chemtrails over the Country Club.
 In the video, she revealed that before releasing "Chemtrails over the Country Club", she would be releasing another song she had been working on, "Let Me Love You like a Woman", adding that the album would be released "soon" after the song was.

 "Let Me Love You like a Woman" was released on October 16, 2020.
 A day prior to its release, Del Rey stated on social media that the song would be released as the lead single from Chemtrails over the Country Club.
 Shortly after, it was revealed that the release of Chemtrails over the Country Club (initially scheduled to be released on September 5, 2020) had been postponed to March 19, 2021, largely due to vinyl production delays caused by the COVID-19 pandemic.

 On December 14, 2020, a pre-recorded performance of "Let Me Love You like a Woman" aired on The Tonight Show Starring Jimmy Fallon, marking Del Rey's first television performance in nine years, since her 2012 live performance on Saturday Night Live.
 A few days later, Del Rey performed the song alongside a cover of "Silent Night" with Jack Antonoff at the Ally Coalition Talent Show.

+On March 28, 2023, an early demo of the song known as "Pink Champagne" leaked online.
+It is an outtake from Del Rey's third studio album, Ultraviolence.